 But the L2 cache was the Pentium II’s limiting factor in overclocking.
 So a 266 MHz Celeron ran happily at 400 MHz, or potentially even 450 MHz, the same speed as the fastest Pentium II at the time.
 It was a lot slower than a Pentium II at that speed, but it worked well for 3D gaming.

 But the only people who bought those Celerons were overclockers and people who didn’t know anything about computers.
 So Intel released a new chip six months later with L2 cache built in.
-It was still slower than a P2, but faster than a comparable AMD or Cyrix chip.
-It also overclocked pretty well.
+It was still slower than a P2, but faster, at least in terms of clock speed, than a comparable AMD or Cyrix chip.
+It also overclocked pretty well, though not to the levels the early Celerons did, since the cache was the limiting factor.
 So buying cheap Celerons and making them run like Pentium IIs and Pentium IIIs was a thing for a while.

 The high end